The Crucible: Act Four

 Act Four takes place three months later in the town jail, early in the morning.
 Tituba, sharing a cell with Sarah Good, appears to have gone insane from all of the hysteria, hearing voices and now actually claiming to talk to Satan.
 Marshal Herrick, depressed at having arrested so many of his neighbors, has turned to alcoholism.
 Many villagers have been charged with witchcraft; most have confessed and been given lengthy prison terms and their property seized by the government; twelve have been executed; seven more are to be hanged at sunrise for refusing to confess, including John Proctor, Rebecca Nurse and Martha Corey.
 Giles Corey was tortured to death by pressing as the court tried in vain to extract a plea; though by holding out, Giles ensured that his sons would receive his land and possessions.
-The village has become dysfunctional with so many people in prison or dead, and with the arrival of news of rebellion against the courts in nearby Andover, Massachusetts, whispers abound of an uprising in Salem.
+The village has become dysfunctional with so many people in prison or dead, and with the arrival of news of rebellion against the courts in nearby Andover, whispers abound of an uprising in Salem.
 Abigail, fearful of the consequences, steals Parris's life savings and boards a ship to England with Mercy Lewis.

 Danforth and Hathorne have returned to Salem to meet with Parris, and are surprised to learn that Hale has returned and is meeting with the condemned.
 Parris, who has lost everything to Abigail, reports that he has received death threats.
 He begs Danforth to postpone the executions in order to secure confessions, hoping to avoid executing some of Salem's most highly regarded citizens.
 Hale, deeply remorseful and blaming himself for the hysteria, has returned to counsel the condemned to falsely confess and avoid execution.
 He presses Danforth to pardon the remaining seven and put the entire affair behind them.
 Danforth refuses, stating that pardons or postponement would cast doubt on the veracity of previous confessions and hangings.